khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Intrinio](https://user-images.githubusercontent.com/85772166/219207556-fcfee614-59f1-46ae-bff4-c63dd2f6991d.png)

 An API key will be issued with a subscription.
-Find the token value within the account dashboard, and enter it into the OpenBB Terminal with:
+Find the token value within the account dashboard, and enter it into the Finance Analysis with:

 ```console
 /keys/intrinio REPLACE_WITH_KEY